Nebraska - Sectoral Privacy Overview

 9.2.
 Data Breach Notification

-The Financial Data Act governs notification in the event of a data breach as explained in section 4.1. above.
+The Financial Data Act governs notification in the event of a data breach as explained in section 2.2. of this Guidance Note.

 10.1.
 Student Data

-Under Nebraska's Student Online Personal Protection Act ('the Student Act'), codified under §§79-2,153 of Chapter 79 of the Neb.
+Under the Student Online Personal Protection Act, under §§ 79-2,153 to 79-2,155 of Chapter 79 of the Neb.
 Rev. Stat., operators must maintain reasonable security procedures to protect students' covered information and delete covered information within a reasonable time of a school or district's request.
 In addition, operators cannot knowingly use students' covered information for targeted advertising or to develop student profiles.
 Operators cannot sell or rent a student's covered information.
 Disclosure of the covered information is prohibited unless made for a one of the purposes listed under Neb.
 Rev. Stat. §79-2,155(d).

-The Student Act defines operators to include the operator of an internet website, online service, online application, or mobile application who knowingly uses the site, service, or application for elementary, middle, or high school purposes.
-Covered information under the Student Act means all PII provided to an operator by a student or the student's family or guardian.
+The Student Online Personal Protection Act defines operators to include the operator of an internet website, online service, online application, or mobile application who knowingly uses the site, service, or application for elementary, middle, or high school purposes.
+Covered information under the Student Online Personal Protection Act means all PII provided to an operator by a student or the student's family or guardian.
 Covered information also includes PII provided to an operator by an employee or agent of the school for school purposes.
 Covered information is not publicly available (Neb.
 Rev. Stat. §79-2,154).

 10.2.
 Public Records Law

-The purpose of Nebraska's public records law, codified under §§84-712 et seq. of Chapter 84 of the Neb, Rev. Stat., is to provide an express right for Nebraska citizens and interested individuals to examine the public records of the state.
+The purpose of the Public Records Law, under §84-712 et seq. of Chapter 84 of the Neb.
+Rev. Stat., is to provide an express right for Nebraska citizens and interested individuals to examine the public records of the state.
 Members of the public can review public records and make or obtain copies of the records, except where expressly prohibited by statute.
-A person requesting access to public records is not required to show the reason for his or her review of those records.
+A person requesting access to public records is not required to show the reason for their review of those records.
 Public records are defined to include 'all records and documents, regardless of physical form, of or belonging to the state' and its various political subdivisions, departments, boards, and commissions (Neb.
 Rev. Stat. §84-712.01).

 10.3.
 Wiretapping/Eavesdropping/Intercepted Communications

-Nebraska's Telephone Consumer Slamming Prevention Act, codified under §§86-201 et seq. of Chapter 86 of the Neb.
+The Telephone Consumer Slamming Prevention Act, under §86-201 to 86-211 of Chapter 86 of the Neb.
 Rev. Stat., prohibits the recording of a telephone call unless the recorder is a party to the communication or one of the parties to the conversation gives prior consent.
 Nebraska is a one-party consent state, meaning only one party to the conversation must consent to a recording for it to be lawful.
 Anyone who intentionally intercepts a wire, electronic, or oral communication without consent is guilty of a Class IV felony (Neb.
 Rev. Stat. §86-290).

 10.4.
 Motor Vehicles Record

-Under Nebraska's Uniform Motor Vehicle Records Disclosure Act, codified under §§6-2901 et seq. of Chapter 60 of the Neb.
-Rev. Stat., the Department of Motor Vehicles may disclose a requested motor vehicle record, including sensitive personal information, other than the social security number, for the following purposes (Neb.
+Under the Uniform Motor Vehicle Records Disclosure Act, under §60-2901 to 60-2912 of Chapter 60 of the Neb.
+Rev. Stat., the Nebraska Department of Motor Vehicles may disclose a requested motor vehicle record, including sensitive personal information, other than SSN, for the following purposes (Neb.
 Rev. Stat. §60-2909.01):

 - for use by a governmental agency;

-- for use in connection with a civil, criminal, administrative, or arbitral proceeding;
+- for use in connection with a civil, criminal, administrative, or arbitral proceedings;

 - for use by an insurer for certain purposes; or